code4romania/redirectioneaza/README.md

 1. `cd tests`
 2. `pytest`

 This will run both unit and selenium/integration testing.
 To run a particular set of tests or a particular tests run `pytest test_app` and e.g. `pytest test_app.py::test_name` respectively.
+Note that Selenium testing will if the app is not running.

 ### Read more
 You can read more about the frameworks used by the app: